Enhancing the Windows Command Prompt and Batch Scripting

 Send SMTP, SMPP, and SNPP messages from your batch files or the command line.

-Take Command includes internal compression and extraction commands and variables for BZIP2, GZIP, JAR, TAR, ZIP, and 7ZIP files.
+TCC includes internal compression and extraction commands and variables for BZIP2, GZIP, JAR, TAR, ZIP, and 7ZIP files.

 Monitor your system's hardware and software events, and execute commands when an event is triggered.
 You can monitor the clipboard, directory changes event logs, network connections, processes, services, and USB and Firewire connections.